kociumba/qk/README.md

 | clang    | 18.x                     |
 | msvc     | 19.43 (VS 2022 17.13+)   |

+> [!TIP]
+> Disabling the `traits` module will most likely lower these compiler version requirements, since that module uses the
+> newest c++23 features

 Most qk modules and features are designed to have as little performance impact as possible or shift it onto comp time instead of impacting runtime.